project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 plt.ylabel("Energy ($\hbar\omega$)");
 ```

+## How do the anti-crossings change with varying coupling?

-## Let's look at the energy difference between the levels
+The anti-crossings manifest when the difference in the energy levels is at its minimum

 ```python
 df_diff = df.drop('coupling', axis=1).diff(axis=1).dropna(axis=1)